 Despite what many people around here say (I honestly don’t know what they expect of the summer here), the summer has been GOOD.
 It took a while for the warm weather to arrive, but when it arrived, it stayed.
 An Irish summer isn’t like an Italian or Spanish summer, so to me, around 20 degrees more or less every day is a good summer.
 We’ve had rain now and then, windy days now and then, but generally, it has been a good summer.
 I’ve been out fixing in the garden most days, and have been fine with short sleeves most days.
 I even burned my shoulders one day.
 I’ve had my morning coffee in the garden most days, and we’ve had dinner outside many times.
 Compared to most Swedish summers that are usually very unstable, this has been good summer weather – you can’t compare Ireland to Spain if we speak about the weather.

-Anyway, when we moved in here, there was NOTHING planted in the garden.
+When we moved in here, there was NOTHING planted in the garden.
 A few trees, and a wall towards some farm fields, and on the walls there are lots of wildflowers.
-At the wall facing the road, there’s some ivy, and nearest the road there’s a hedge.
+At the wall facing the road there’s some ivy, and closest to the road there’s a hedge.
 That was all, folks.

 Now I have lavenders, echinacea, rosemary, a few shrubs I don’t know the names of, and now lately I’ve begun to create my rose hedge – or something like it.
 I’ve planted rose shrubs and some climbing roses, to cover the ugly wall that faces the road.